petiakovacs/Backpacking_Data_Pipeline/README.md

 Please replace the empty strings with your actual credentials.

-## Getting Started

-To set up and run this project, you will need to:

-1. Install Python.
-2. Set up a virtual environment.
-3. Install the dependencies listed in the `requirements.txt` file using the command `pip install -r requirements.txt`.

 ## Version Control

 This project uses Git for version control.
 To contribute, you can clone the repository, create a new branch, make your changes, and then commit and push your changes to the repository.